-This year, support for pupils with SEND has been increased through the creation of The Hive.
+This year, support for pupils with SEND has been increased through the creation of The Inclusion Suite.
 This is a secure base that vulnerable pupils can access with prior agreement at times where they need additional support with their emotional wellbeing or academic need.
-The room is staffed by a Higher-Level Teaching assistant.
-The room is also used for targeted interventions and pupils access the room as a safe space to develop social skills.